openstack/openstack-manuals/doc/common-rst/cli_manage_images.rst

   Hash of image data to use for verification.

 ``--copy-from IMAGE_URL``
-  Similar to :option:`--location` in usage, but indicates that the image server should immediately copy the data and store it in its configured image store.
+  Similar to `--location` in usage, but indicates that the image server should immediately copy the data and store it in its configured image store.